Disclosure Requirements - Investment Funds - Norway

 Disclosure Category: 1

-Clearstream Banking S.A. (“CBL”), as an authorised nominee in Norwegian securities registers, is under an obligation, on demand, to disclose the identity and holdings of customers and/or ultimate beneficial owners in the case of holding Norwegian investment funds.
-The obligation also applies annually to unit holders who are liable for Tax in Norway.
+Clearstream Banking S.A. (“CBL”), as an authorised nominee in Norway, is under an obligation, on demand, to disclose the identity and holdings of customers and ultimate beneficial owners in the case of holding Norwegian investment funds.
+The obligation also applies to unit holders who are liable to meet the obligation to submit statements of earnings to the tax authorities in Norway.

 In order to comply with the applicable legislation, customers holding Norwegian investment funds or entering into transactions in the Norwegian market must consent and are hereby deemed to consent to the required legal disclosure.
 Such consent includes the appointment of the requestor (for example, the Fund Manager, Transfer Agent, Regulator, Tax authority) as their attorney-in-fact, under power of attorney, to collect from CBL the required information to be disclosed.
 Customers who do not grant such authority to CBL cannot hold such investment funds or financial instruments in their accounts with CBL.